AlexOrlet89/pokemon-compendium/README.md

 - Get my list of pokemon showing up on the page
   1. write your fetch function -- validate with console.log //check
-  1. add UseEffect and set state with the response
+  1. add UseEffect and set state with the response//check
-  1. map through your state and display the name
+  1. map through your state and display the name //check
-  1. build out your PokeCard component -- use static values
+  1. build out your PokeCard component -- use static values //check
-  1. map through your items and display PokeCard
+  1. map through your items and display PokeCard //check
 - Build out types dropdown
   1. getTypes from the API
   1. call getTypes and set in state